rushfive/RunInfoBuilder/README.md

 #### 2. Options

-Any `Options` are processed immediately after the command's `Arguments` are, and are.. optional.
+Any `Options` are processed immediately after the command's `Arguments` are, and can appear in any order.
+They are also.. optional.

 `Options` are bound to a property on the `RunInfo`, and its value is determined in one of two ways:

 - By parsing the right side of the `=` character in an option program argument: For example, if the program argument is `"--option=value"`, then the string `"value"` will be parsed into the expected type and bound to the property.
-- By parsing the next program argument: If an option was declared without the `=`, the builder will simply assume the next program argument is its intended value, and will parse and bind to the property.
+- By parsing the next program argument: If an option was declared without the `=`, the builder will simply assume the next program argument is its intended value, and will parse and bind that to the property.

 #### 3. SubCommands

-A `Command` can contain nested `SubCommands` in a list, which are processed after `Options` if any are found.
+A `Command` can contain nested `SubCommands` in a list, which are processed after `Options` (if any are found).

 The structure of a `SubCommand` is exactly the same as the `Command`, and you use the same type in code: `Command<TRunInfo>`.

 This results in a `Command` definition being a recursive tree structure, which can be nested arbitrarily deep.
-However, you'd want to limit the levels of nesting or you'll probably end up with a confusing CLI API.
+However, you'd want to limit the levels of nesting or the program will probably end up with a confusing API.

-__To recap: All `Arguments` and `Options` for a given `Command` are processed first.
-After which, the `SubCommand` will be processed in the same manner.
+__To recap: All `Arguments` and `Options` for a given `Command` are processed first, in that order.
+After which, the matching `SubCommand` will be processed in the same manner.
 And so on and so forth.__

-I know I stated that this library prefers configuration over conventions, but I decided that enforcing a specific ordering for processing had more pros and cons.
-Having these assumptions in place will also help when you're desining your program's API.
+I know I stated that this library prefers configuration over convention, but I decided that enforcing a specific ordering for processing had more pros than cons.
+Having these assumptions in place will also help when you're designing your program's API.

-There are some limitations still.
-I'll illustrate by continuing off of the example earlier.
+_There are still some limitations however_.
+I'll illustrate by continuing off of the example from earlier.

-Lets imagine the `Command` expects a single `Argument` mapped to an `int`.
+Lets imagine the `Command` expects a single `Argument` mapped to the `string` property `Message`.
 You also define some `Options` as so:

 ```
+Arguments =
 {
 	new PropertyArgument<SendRequestRunInfo, string>
 	{